google/coop-analytics/README.md

   - Be a [Google Analytics 360](
     https://marketingplatform.google.com/about/analytics-360/) customer ([the
     BigQuery export](https://support.google.com/analytics/answer/3437618?hl=en)
-    is only available to Analytics 360 customers.)
+    is only available to Analytics 360 customers) or use the [GA4 BigQuery export](https://support.google.com/analytics/answer/9358801?hl=en&ref_topic=9359001).
   - Have [Enhanced Ecommerce actions set up](https://developers.google.com/tag-manager/enhanced-ecommerce).
     This code uses the actions to identify conversions.
   - Have a Google Cloud Project with access to [BigQuery]( https://cloud.google.com/bigquery).
   - Set up a custom dimension at "session" level scope, that captures the GCLID and stores it as a custom dimension, see below for more details.
+In GA4, the custom dimension should be set up at "event" level scope.

 ### GCLID Custom Dimension